 About Noxious Weeds:

-In the state of Nebraska there are 12 weeds considered as Noxious weeds they are:
+In the state of Nebraska there are 12 weeds considered as Noxious weeds:

 The term "noxious" means to be harmful or destructive, and is the legal term used to denote a destructive or harmful pest for the purpose of regulation.
 When a specific pest is determined to pose a serious threat to the economic, social, or aesthetic well-being of the residents of the state, it may be declared noxious by the Director of the Nebraska Department of Agriculture.